JerryZhangZZY/EBU6304-2021-Software-Engineering-Group-111/docs/report/FinalReport.md

 }
 ```

 We designed this algorithm to **simulate uncertainty when users are using the software**.
 In some cases, the testing programme moves to and fro for many times.
 This, in fact, is quite common: we are sometimes afraid of making wrong operation, so we keep turning to early pages to check the seat or meal we've chosen is indeed what we want.
-The software, for example must make sure no matter how we switch page, no error display happens.
+The software, for example, must make sure no matter how we switch page, no error display happens.

+By ensuring that all critical modules are executed and all independent paths are tested, this system test can be considered as using **white-box testing**.

 #### Test Case Design

-The disciplined technique used in test case design is partition testing.
+The disciplined technique used in test case design is **partition testing**.
 Take class `TypeIdLoginCardTest` for example.
 Here we test if the panel where passengers enter their name and ID number to check in is working properly.
 Input data fall into the following classes:

 1. valid input with non-zero flights
 2. valid input without flights to check in